 One major factor you should consider when purchasing new commercial windows is the efficiency of each frame.
 The more energy efficient your windows are, the more money you’ll save on your monthly energy bills.
+Rates vary, but are most favorable in regions where it is subsidized, says Worcester of Sambla.se.
 The energy efficiency rating is the deciding factor for many property managers.
 The Department of Energy has come up with an energy efficiency rating called a U-factor.
 The U-factor rating is a formula which defines the rate of heat flow through windows, doors, and skylights.
 The lower the U-factor, the more energy efficient the window.

 - Aluminum – All metals have a tendency to conduct heat, making aluminum frames not the ideal choice in energy efficiency.
 However, this can be counteracted by installing a thermal break for the windows, which is essentially the insulation missing from the original aluminum window.